 Looking to help his family in any way possible, he discovered the Canadian government can provide financial assistance to people living with disabilities.
-He eventually came across the Disability Tax Credit (DTC), a disability benefits program that reduces tax payable which a differently-abled person or their caregiver can claim.
+He eventually came across the Disability Tax Credit (DTC), a disability benefits program that reduces tax payable which differently-abled Canadians or their caregivers can claim.

 Medjuck immersed himself in the highly technical process of recovering the disability credits his siblings were entitled to.
 But he soon learned this was more than writing down their names, condition, and submitting a form – the Disability Tax Credit application process was complex and confusing.
-Even the slightest error could invalidate the DTC claim.
+Even a single error could invalidate an entire DTC claim.

 Never one to give up easily – especially when his family needed him most – Akiva reached out to every resource at his disposal.
 He tried accountants, doctors, and even the Canada Revenue Agency, though none of them knew much more about how to apply for disability than he did.

-That unpleasant experience strengthened Akiva’s resolve: no one should have to go through a mine field of papers & medical records to get the help that they need.
+That experience strengthened Akiva’s resolve: no one should have to navigate a minefield of papers & medical records to get the help they need.
 It was ironic & illogical to him that a program designed to help the differently-abled was so inaccessible.

 So, he founded The National Benefit Authority, a service provider of the Disability Tax Credit that assists families who are in a position similar to the one the Medjuck’s found themselves in.
-The NBA’s team of specialists, which has grown to over 100 strong, navigates the uneven terrain of bureaucracy on behalf of clients.
+The NBA’s team of specialists smoothes the uneven terrain of bureaucracy on behalf of clients.

-“Every Canadian should have access to a trusted expert in dealing with their disability claims with the CRA,” says Medjuck, referring to the Disability Tax Credit.
+“Every Canadian should have access to a trusted expert in dealing with their disability claims with the CRA,” says Medjuck, referring to the Disability Tax Credit application process.
 “We walk them through the process to make sure they get approved, and we ensure they get all of the money they are entitled to.
 The process is often complicated and lengthy.”

-The NBA has since grown into Canada’s largest service provider of the DTC, successfully claiming disability credits for an array of physical & mental disabilities, as well as retroactive claims dating up to 10 years back.
-They’re also adept at reversing previously rejected claims, winning 2 out of every 3 appeals.
+The NBA has since grown into Canada’s largest service provider of the DTC, successfully claiming disability credits for an array of physical & mental disabilities, as well as Disability Tax Credit retroactive claims dating up to 10 years back.
+The NBA also reviews previously rejected claims, winning 2 out of every 3 appeals.

 Today, Akiva & The NBA have successfully assisted over 40,000 Canadians with their Canadian disability benefits.